 Given that political constraints regard conflicts of interest over the ultimate goals of policy, the creation of European institutions should also take into account those possibilities of disagreement.
-As argued above, in the EU discussions already took place during the creation of EMU and the ECB, through nation-wide referenda, several national and European elections and public debates.
-The process of making the rules of EMU was subject to democratic accountability.
+As argued above, in the EU discussions already took place during the creation of EMU and the ECB, through nation-wide referenda, several national

-18 The idea of binding political constraints stems from the political business cycle literature, where governments have opportunistic incentives to adopt certain policies (for instance, in order to be re-elected), and from the theory of public choice, where there are conflicting policy preferences among different interest groups (because politicians and bureaucrats maximise their welfare rather than pursuing public interest) and/or the so-called agency and/or principal drift in principal-agent problems (Elgie and Jones 2000).
+&lt;sup>18 The idea of binding political constraints stems from the political business cycle literature, where governments have opportunistic incentives to adopt certain policies (for instance, in order to be re-elected), and from the theory of public choice, where there are conflicting policy preferences among different interest groups (because politicians and bureaucrats maximise their welfare rather than pursuing public interest) and/or the so-called agency and/or principal drift in principal-agent problems (Elgie and Jones 2000).

-19 For the classical example of tying hands as a solution to the time-consistency problem, see Homer's Odyssey: Ulysses asking to be tied to the ship's mast in order to be able to listen to the sirens while resisting to the temptation to try to join them.
+&lt;sup>19 For the classical example of tying hands as a solution to the time-consistency problem, see Homer's Odyssey: Ulysses asking to be tied to the ship's mast in order to be able to listen to the sirens while resisting to the temptation to try to join them.
 See Elster (1984), Giavazzi and Pagano (1998), perhaps the most influential academic contribution to the convergence of ideas (and epistemic communities) in favour of EMU, and Torres (1987, 1989b).